JAORMX/lab-compliance-operator/workshop/content/exercises/03-creating-your-first-scan.md

 > ```

-The Compliance Operator would take these two objects and generate a `ComplianceSuite` object that itself references one `ComplianceScan` object for each role of a Node scan and one for the Platform scan:
+The Compliance Operator takes these two objects and generates a `ComplianceSuite` object that references a `ComplianceScan` object for each role of a Node scan and one for the Platform scan:
 ```
 $ oc get compliancesuite -nopenshift-compliance
 NAME                                  PHASE     RESULT